peterleimbach/peterleimbach.github.io/docs/cycling-with-AAPS.md

 Let's take about 60 minutes of cycling on a flat route with a moderate heart rate as an example.

-1. we take a flat route in order to have an even load for the first exercise.
+1. I take a flat route in order to have an even load for the first exercise.
 This is not about performance, but purely about learning how you should react to changes in blood glucose.
-1. we take the heart rate as an indicator of the load, as it is easy to see whether you are under load or not.
+1. I take the heart rate as an indicator of the load, as it is easy to see whether you are under load or not.
-1. we set ourselves the goal of doing a relaxed lap around the neighborhood and focus on staying within our target range during the lap.
+1. I set myself the goal of doing a relaxed lap around the neighborhood and focus on staying within my target range during the lap.
 In my case, this would be 70 <= x <= 180 mg/dl.

-We **don't** take the speed, as this is heavily dependent on personal physical conditions as well as the bike and surface used.
+I **don't** take the speed, as this is heavily dependent on personal physical conditions as well as the bike and surface used.
 It is therefore not very meaningful.

 You should know from the diabetes training courses you have attended that during endurance sports cycling, the insulin active in the body works significantly better than during times without physical exertion.
 The insulin active in the body is referred to as insulin on board (IOB).
 It is our most important parameter when cycling with T1D.

-We try to keep the IOB as low as possible at the start and during exercise.
+I try to keep the IOB as low as possible at the start and during exercise.
 IOB should be around 0 or even slightly negative.
 You can get it there by not eating 3-4 hours before exercise.
 In the beginning it can also be helpful to exercise in the morning before breakfast, as with the right profile you should always have around 0 for IOB in the morning.

 AAPS shows us the IOB value on the home screen on the left under the blood glucose value.